Scattered Violence Erupts At Large, Left-Wing Berkeley Rally

 The hours-long event reached a boiling point around noon at Martin Luther King Jr. Civic Center Park, where a handful of fights broke out.

-Public radio program Reveal says its host Al Letson, who was covering the event, intercepted a brawl when he saw a man being beaten by a group of protesters.
+The public radio program Reveal says its host Al Letson, who was covering the event, intercepted a brawl when he saw a man being beaten by a group of protesters.

 "I was scared they were going to kill him," Letson said.
 "So the only thing I could think was I wanted to get on top of him to protect him."